jagennath-hari/Singularity3D/README.md

 </div>

 ## 🖥️ Tested Configuration
-SpatialFusion-LM has been tested on:
+Singularity3D has been tested on:

 - 🐧 **Ubuntu:** 24.04
 - 🧠 **GPU:** NVIDIA RTX A6000